roboto-ai/cookiecutter-roboto-actions/{{cookiecutter.__project_slug}}/DEVELOPING.md

 ### Workspace

 Local invocation creates a `.workspace/` directory in the root of the action repo for temporary files, input data, and output.
 This directory is used only for local development and should not be committed to version control.
-It is cleared between invocations unless you use the `--preserve-workspace` flag.
+It is cleared between invocations.

 ## Build and Deployment